aaronjasso/How_to_use_Femap_Scripts/README.md

 ![Preferences, Library/Startup Tab](images/Preferences.png)

-Femap will check this directory every time you click _User Tools_ and display the programs if finds.
+Femap will check this directory every time you click _User Tools_ and display the programs it finds.

 #### User Tools Notes
 1. Femap will recognize the following file extensions and display them in the drop-down menu:  `*.exe`, `*.com`, `*.pif`, `*.bat`, `*.cmd`, `*.pro`, `*.prg`, and `*.bas.`